What Is Viscose Fabric & Is It Sustainable?

 Unfortunately, the majority of fabrics have been combined with or treated and dyed with a variety of synthetic substances before ending up in your wardrobe, and viscose is no exception.

 Not to mention all those chemicals that go into making the material in the first place.

 So it’s not quite redeemed, but is there such a thing as sustainable viscose fabric?

 Thankfully, material technologies are advancing all the time, and developments in the viscose manufacturing process mean things are looking up.

 Two newer semi-synthetic fibers leading by example are modal and lyocell.

 Sometimes referred to as a “second-generation” cellulosic fiber, modal fabric is a step up from conventional viscose in terms of material performance and sustainability credentials.

-Although generic modal production uses the same methods and chemicals (i.e. carbon disulfide) as viscose, the Austrian company Lenzing produces its modal through a closed-loop process.
+Although generic modal rayon production uses the same methods and chemicals (i.e. carbon disulfide) as viscose, the Austrian company Lenzing produces its modal through a closed-loop process.

 A zero waste concept, closed-loop manufacturing means that the majority of chemicals and water used in the process are captured and recycled again and again, significantly reducing harmful environmental discharge and toxic waste.

-This also offers an 80% reduction in greenhouse emissions compared to traditional conventional viscose production.
+This also offers an 80% reduction in greenhouse emissions compared to the traditional conventional viscose production process.

 Despite the improvement, Lenzing Modal is only ranked D in the Made-By Environmental Benchmark for Fibres.
 This puts it ahead of cotton, wool, conventional viscose, and bamboo viscose, but it’s still only a middle rating, sitting alongside virgin synthetic fibers.

 Lyocell fabric is the third generation of cellulosic fibers.

 TENCEL™ lyocell, again made by Lenzing, is the most sustainable.
 It’s in class B of the Made-By Environmental Benchmark for Fibres, two classes ahead of modal and three classes ahead of bamboo and generic viscose.

 Not only does TENCEL™ use a raw material (eucalyptus) from sustainably managed sources, the production process is a lot more sustainable, too.